oshied/directord/docs/overview.md

-# Director Components
+# Directord Components

 * TOC
 {:toc}

-Director is a single application which consists of three parts:
+Directord is a single application which consists of three parts:

 * **Server** - The server is the centralized manager of all communication and application delivery.